 If you have a family member with dilated cardiomyopathy, ask your doctor if you should have a screening test.
 Genetic tests may also be available to find abnormal genes.

-In the case of dilated cardiomyopathy, its goal is to strengthen the heart and eliminate substances in the bloodstream that enlarge the heart and cause more serious symptoms.
+In the case of dilated cardiomyopathy, its goal is to strengthen the heart and eliminate substances in the bloodstream that enlarge the nature and cause more severe symptoms.

-Medications: To control heart failure, most people take medications, such as:
+Medications: To control heart failure, most people take drugs, such as:

 If you have an arrhythmia (irregular heartbeat), your doctor may give you medicines to control your heart rate or make them less often.
 Anticoagulants can also be used to prevent blood clots.

-Changes in lifestyle: if you have heart failure, you should consume less sodium, according to your doctor’s recommendations.
-You may be instructed to do aerobic exercise, but do not do weights.
+According to your doctor’s recommendations, lifestyle changes: you should consume less sodium if you have heart failure.
+You may be instructed to do aerobic exercise but not do weights.

 People with severe dilated cardiomyopathy may need one of the following surgeries:

-Cardiac resynchronization with biventricular pacemaker: for some people with DCM, stimulating the right and left ventricles with this helps the contractions of your heart to strengthen.
+Cardiac resynchronization with biventricular pacemaker: for some people with DCM, stimulating the right and left ventricles helps the contractions of your heart strengthen.
 This improves your symptoms and allows you to exercise more.

 The pacemaker will also help people with heart block (a problem with the heart’s electrical system) or some bradycardia (slow heart rates).

-Surgery: Your doctor may recommend surgery for coronary artery disease or valvular heart disease.
+Surgery: Your doctor may recommend coronary artery disease or valvular heart disease surgery.
 You may be eligible for one to fix your left ventricle or one that provides a device to help your heart function better.

-Heart transplant: they are usually only for those with heart failure in the terminal stage.
+Heart transplants: are usually only for those with heart failure in the terminal stage.
 You will go through a selection process.